paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1606-educational-assistance-for-members-of-the-selected-reserve.md

 ## § 16133.
 Time limitation for use of entitlement
 **(a)** Except as provided in subsection (b), the period during which a person entitled to educational assistance under this chapter may use such person’s entitlement expires on the date the person is separated from the Selected Reserve.

-**(b)** 11 See Extension of Time Limitations for Use of Entitlement: Educational Assistance for Members of the Selected Reserve note below.
+**(b)**

 (1) In the case of a person—

   (A) who is separated from the Selected Reserve because of a disability which was not the result of the individual’s own willful misconduct incurred on or after the date on which such person became entitled to educational assistance under this chapter; or

   (B) who, on or after the date on which such person became entitled to educational assistance under this chapter ceases to be a member of the Selected Reserve during the period beginning on October 1, 1991, and ending on December 31, 2001, or the period beginning on October 1, 2007, and ending on September 30, 2014, by reason of the inactivation of the person’s unit of assignment or by reason of involuntarily ceasing to be designated as a member of the Selected Reserve pursuant to [section 10143(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section10143/a&num=0&edition=prelim), the period for using entitlement prescribed by subsection (a) shall be determined without regard to clause (2) of such subsection.

 (2) The provisions of [section 3031(f) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3031/f&num=0&edition=prelim) shall apply to the period of entitlement prescribed by subsection (a).